 Have you met anyone who hasn’t wanted a less-stressful holiday season?

-I’ve assembled my short list of ways to de-stress the holiday and reduce clutter — both physical and mental! — so you can better enjoy the peace and beauty of the holiday season.
+Here is a short list of ways to de-stress your holiday and reduce clutter — both physical and mental!

 Top Tip: Make Your Gift Requests Known

 “Creating gift lists and providing them to family members well in advance of holidays and celebrations can be a very helpful tool in limiting the clutter collection.”